matthew-tfs/mjcb.io/content/blog/00043-freedos-13-released.md

 ## Final Thoughts ##

-Overall, I was fairly impressed with the FreeDOS Operating System after my most recent exposure to it.
-I have always found it to be a very well made Operating System that is relatively easy to use, considering what it is trying to duplicate.
+Overall, I was fairly impressed with the FreeDOS operating system after my most recent exposure to it.
+I have always found it to be a very well made operating system that is relatively easy to use, considering what it is trying to duplicate.
 At the end of the day, if I am just looking to play some older games it is considerably easier to just use an application such as [DOSBox](https://www.dosbox.com/) to do that, but there is nothing quite like playing a game on the original hardware.

 Sure I can just reboot into MS-DOS from Windows 9x (except with Windows Me), but if I have the option to use Open Source software instead I usually take it.